-Seasonal depression can sap your energy, drain your motivation, and make you want to hide away until spring.
+Seasonal depression and other mood disorders can sap your energy, drain your motivation, and make you want to hide away until spring.
 If you dread the winter months every year, take heart — there are ways to make it better by using adjunctive bright light therapy.
-Light therapy works for depression and related conditions by replicating the sun's natural light and help maintain your brain's functioning throughout the winter.
-A depression lamp can make getting through this time much easier, even if your depression is severe.
+Light therapy works for depression and related conditions by replicating the sun's natural light and boosting your brain's functioning throughout the winter.
+A depression lamp can make getting through this time much easier, even if your symptoms are severe.
 If you've been diagnosed with seasonal depression or suspect that you may have the condition, read on to learn more about light therapy for depression.

 Seasonal Affective Disorder (SAD)

-Seasonal Affective Disorder (SAD) is a type of major depression that only affects a person during specific seasons when natural UV light is at its lowest levels.
-SAD follows a regular pattern, appearing between October-December and lifting in late spring.
-A person with SAD usually has this pattern every year.
+Seasonal affective disorder (SAD) is a type of major depression that only affects a person during specific seasons when natural UV light is at its lowest levels.
+SAD follows a regular pattern, generally appearing between October and December and lifting in late spring.
+Most people with SAD experience this pattern every year.
 The condition is more prevalent in areas with heavy rates of snowfall, such as in the Midwest.

-The winter months can make many people want to hibernate, but if you find yourself feeling persistently sad, lacking motivation, and losing interest in activities you enjoy when the weather gets cold, you may be dealing with seasonal affective disorder, and you could benefit from light therapy sessions.
+The winter months can make many people want to hibernate; but, if you find yourself feeling persistently sad, lacking motivation, and losing interest in activities you enjoy when the weather gets cold, you may be dealing with seasonal affective disorder, and you could benefit from light therapy sessions.

 If you recognize the symptoms above as something you're struggling with, talk to your doctor about SAD.
 A professional can give you a proper diagnosis and recommend appropriate treatments, which may include a sunlight lamp for depression.

-Rarely, the seasonal affective disorder can come on when the colder months transition into the spring or summer.
+Rarely, seasonal affective disorder can come on when the colder months transition into the spring or summer.
 This is called summer-onset SAD and may have a greater chance of causing anxiety symptoms and insomnia.
 This condition and another form of mental illness called non-seasonal major depressive disorder may also improve for some people with the use of bright light treatment according to the results from a 2016 randomized clinical trial.

 What Causes Seasonal Depression?

 Researchers aren't completely sure why some people get seasonal depression while others don't.
 The most common theory supported by most research frompeer reviewed studies is that changes in the light and dark cycles caused by the short days and long nights of winter disrupt the circadian rhythm of certain people.
 Your circadian rhythm is your natural 24-hour wake/sleep cycle, a pattern in which your brain has periods of alertness and tiredness related to natural outdoor light intensity.

 While your circadian rhythm is controlled by certain parts of your brain, outside influences, such as the amount of light and dark in your environment, play an important role in regulating it.
-That's why, for example, it's recommended not to use your phone or computer hours before heading to bed, since the bright light of the screen can send a signal to your brain to stay alert, which persists once you lie down and disrupting your circadian rhythms.
+That's why, for example, it's recommended not to use your phone or computer for an hour or two before heading to bed, since the bright light of the screen can send a signal to your brain to stay alert, which persists once you lie down and disrupting your circadian rhythms.

 When late fall rolls around, the skies become overcast and the days shorter, and this lack of light is thought to be the major contributor to seasonal depression symptoms.